rush-db/rushdb/docs/docs/learn/reference/rest-api/ai-and-vectors/indexing.md

 `POST /api/v1/ai/indexes`

-Creates a new managed embedding index policy scoped to a label.
-The property must exist in the graph and have type `string` (scalar or list).
+Creates a new embedding index policy scoped to a label.
+If the property already exists in the graph, its type must be `string` (scalar or list).
+If no records with this property exist yet, the index is created without type validation — the property node will be established when the first record carrying it is written.

 ### Request Body